Chopsticks are a popular item in Vietnam frequently used in daily meals.

 - The thumb and little finger hold a chopstick stably.

 - The remaining three fingers and the thumb hold the second chopstick (as shown below), the second now can move flexibly.

 Usually, a pair of chopsticks has one small head and one big.
 The small head is for eating, and one big is for holding.

-You may practice for a few days, you can control the chopsticks easily.
+You may practice for a few days, then you can control them easily.

-When you have a plan to travel to Vietnam, you should learn how to use them.
+When you have a plan to travel to Vietnam, you should learn how to manage chopsticks in advance.
 It is because you can find no forks or knives in plenty of local restaurants.